-Take two: Second draft of Glasgow climate change agreement fails to resolve ongoing disputes
+Take 2: Second draft of Glasgow climate change agreement fails to resolve ongoing disputes

 "Most glaring is the lack of any mention of the finance plan for loss and damage that was proposed last night by the G77 group of developing countries," Tracy Carty, head of Oxfam's COP26 delegation, said of the second draft in a statement. "'Acknowledging' loss and damage will not bring back the submerged homes, poisoned fields and lost loved ones.
 Rich countries must stop blocking progress and commit to doing something about it."

 The differences among the nations assembled in Glasgow continue to persist despite repeated warnings from the Intergovernmental Panel on Climate Change that time is running out to avert a cascade of extreme weather disasters brought on by rising temperatures.
-But the merger of policy and science has proven difficult difficult to achieve over the last two weeks.
+But the merger of policy and science has proven difficult to achieve over the last two weeks.

 Pledges made in Paris in 2015 for wealthy countries to mobilize $100 billion per year in grants and loans to the developing world have not yet been fully met, which the draft document states it "notes with deep regret."
 New wording added in the second draft calling for rich countries to double such funding by 2025 could prove a stumbling block to a final agreement because rich countries may balk.